A Generalized Algorithmic Framework for Detecting Faraday Rotation Measure Flares in Repeating Fast Radio Bursts: Results

-We applied the automated detection pipeline to a comprehensive sample of 15 repeating FRBs that have historically exhibited significant RM variations.
-The FRB sample is collected from the blinkverse database\footnote{\url{https://blinkverse.zero2x.org/}} \citep{Xu23}, with the RM evolution data for FRB 20220529A specifically sourced from \citet{Li26}.
+We applied the automated detection pipeline to a sample of 15 repeating FRBs that have historically exhibited significant RM variations.
+The FRB sample is collected from the blinkverse database\footnote{\url{https://blinkverse.zero2x.org/}} \citep{Xu23}, while the RM evolution data for FRB 20220529A and FRB 20240114A are taken from \citet{Li26} and \citet{Wang26}, respectively.
 To maintain data consistency across diverse reporting standards, we implement a hierarchical selection criterion: the synthesized rotation measure (${\rm RM}_{\rm syn}$) is prioritized for analysis; in instances where ${\rm RM}_{\rm syn}$ is unavailable, values derived from QU-fitting (${\rm RM}_{\rm QUfit}$) are utilized as the fallback.
 By employing standardized configuration parameters (trigger threshold $T_{\rm tri} = 10$, width ratio $\eta = 0.1$, and scaling multiplier $k_{w} = 25$), we systematically evaluated the stability of their RM environments.

 The integrated results are presented in Figure \ref{fig}.
 For each source, the upper sub-panel displays the physical RM evolution, where black circles with error bars represent the observed values and the blue dashed line indicates the adaptive baseline $B(t)$.
 For FRB 20220529A, the identified flare phase is highlighted by the red shaded region.
 The lower sub-panel quantifies the significance through the Significance Score (blue solid line).
 To enhance the clarity of detection details, an inset zoom-in plot is provided for sources triggering a flare, focusing on the region surrounding the peak significance.